War in Iraq (2013–2017): 2015

 On 17 July, a suicide bomber detonated a car bomb in a crowded marketplace in the city of Khan Bani Saad during Eid al-Fitr celebrations, killing 120–130 people and injuring 130 more.
 Twenty more people were reported missing since the bombing.

 On 13 August, a suicide bomber detonated a truck bomb in a crowded marketplace in Sadr City, Baghdad, killing at least 75 people and injuring 212 more.
 On 27 August, a suicide bomber assassinated General Abdel Rahman Abu Ragheef, deputy commander of operations in the province of Anbar, and Brigadier Safeen Abdel Majeed, a divisional commander.

 ISIL forces lost Sinjar on November 13 to Kurdish forces.

 During 16–17 December, ISIL forces mounted a major offensive north-east of Mosul against Kurdish position but were repelled.
 Starting December 22, the Iraqi Army began a campaign to recapture Ramadi.
 On December 28, Iraq declared Ramadi liberated from ISIL forces and under the control of the Iraqi government.

 2016

-Iraqi forces regained control of Hīt and Ar-Rutbah in offensive operations in 2016 and then Fallujah as well in the Third Battle of Fallujah ending in June 2016.
+Iraqi armed forces regained control of Hīt and Ar-Rutbah in offensive operations in 2016 and then Fallujah as well in the Third Battle of Fallujah ending in June 2016.

 On 16 October 2016, the Battle of Mosul began.